-Hackers will target any business that they identify as vulnerable; it is not limited to the financial sector or any particular vertical.
+Gone are the days when cyberattacks primarily targeted enterprises.
+These days, hackers will target any business they deem vulnerable; they are not limited to the financial sector, healthcare, or any particular vertical.
 Companies of all sizes and across all verticals have fallen victim to hackers.
 In fact, small and medium-sized businesses (SMBs) are a favored target.
+According to Verizon’s 2022 Data Breach Investigations Report, small businesses with ten employees or less are also under attack!
 Hackers bank on the fact that SMBs do not invest in and/or take the security measures necessary to keep their systems secure.

 Reliance on an up-to-date antivirus, unfortunately, cannot protect your business against the thousands of unknown viruses that are created every day, and a patched system won’t stop a zero-day attack (an attack that exploits a vulnerability that isn’t publicly known).
-Network firewalls guard against security threats, but having the “right” firewall is a game changer.
+Traditional network firewalls guard against security threats, but having the “right” firewall is a game changer!

-Cybercriminals have the ability to compromise systems within seconds and with each attack, they become more sophisticated.
-Users are vulnerable to phishing/spoofing schemes and malicious emails, as these threats live within their email and are delivered over the network, without anyone even knowing, until it’s too late.
-The inability of standard firewalls to inspect network-packet data and identify legitimate business applications and attacks, forces those devices to accept or reject all traffic in a very unintelligent manner.
+Cybercriminals can compromise systems within seconds, and with each attack, they become more sophisticated.
+Users are vulnerable to phishing/spoofing schemes and malicious emails, as these threats live within their email and are delivered over the network without anyone knowing until it’s too late.
+The inability of standard firewalls to inspect network-packet data and identify legitimate business applications and attacks forces those devices to accept or reject all traffic in a very unintelligent manner.

 Cybercriminals are taking advantage of the fact that applications use non-standard ports to simplify access to applications.
 The unsecured application provides a clean runway for spreading malware across multiple end-user points.
-A firewall that is poorly configured or whose protection is based on ports and IP addresses is no longer effective, and can be just as harmful as not having one at all.
+A poorly configured firewall whose protection is based on ports and IP addresses is no longer effective and can be just as harmful as not having one at all.

-This led to the evolution of the Next Generation Firewall (NGFW) with newer rules and more robust security mechanisms for continuous monitoring and automatic threat detection.
+The ever-changing threat landscape led to the evolution of the Next-Generation Firewall (NGFW) with newer rules and more robust security mechanisms for continuous monitoring and automatic threat detection.
 These firewalls can classify traffic based on the accurate identification of an application, not just port/protocol information.

-NGFWs offer stateful inspection of traffic and a multifaceted range of security competencies plus features such as Intrusion Prevention Systems (IPS), web filtering, malware detection, URL filtering, encryption, and anti-virus.
-These features are directly related to security and controlling what users and systems can do, along with preventing network attacks.
+NGFWs offer stateful inspection of traffic and a multifaceted range of security competencies plus features such as Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), web filtering, malware detection, URL filtering, encryption, and antivirus.
+These features are directly related to security, controlling what users and systems can do, and preventing network attacks.
 It also allows businesses to prioritize what traffic is critical and what is not.

-Intrusion prevention is the practice of monitoring and protecting a network from malicious activity and threats.
-Devices can generate thousands of alerts each day and can be prone to false positives, making makes it difficult to identify the appropriate actions to take.
+Intrusion detection is the practice of monitoring traffic on your network, analyzing that traffic for signatures matching known attacks, and alerting you when something suspicious happens without disrupting the traffic.
+Intrusion prevention, on the other hand, is the practice of monitoring and protecting a network from malicious activity and threats.
+But when something unusual happens, the traffic stops altogether until you investigate and decide to open the floodgates again.
+Devices can generate thousands of alerts daily and can be prone to false positives, making it challenging to identify the appropriate actions to take.

-It is important to note the key differences between IPS and IDS.
+It is essential to note the critical differences between Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS).
 Although both increase the visibility of your network security through their robust monitoring and scanning capabilities, there is one key difference.
-The IPS can take action to block an attack while the IDS will just alert you.
+IPS can take action to block an attack, while IDS will simply alert you.
 IPS scans your traffic and blocks malicious traffic before it can impact your environment.